Synthesis and Verification of Transformer Programs (Technical Report): Discussion and Related Work

 \paragraph{Verification of neural networks:} Such works (e.g. \cite{reluplex,survey-NN-verification,survey-NN-verification-liu,HKWW17}) focus mostly on verifying neural networks with a fixed number of input nodes.
 Yearly competition (e.g. see \cite{VNN24}) is now held on such verification tasks.
 Here, the verification problem is decidable (in fact, NP-complete), which is not the case for transformers \cite{SAL25}.

-\paragraph{Future Work:} Numerous open problems lie ahead including the extension of our methods to other properties, e.g., including ``robustness''.
+\paragraph{Future Work:} Numerous open problems lie ahead including the extension of our methods to other properties, e.g., ``robustness''.
 This is a common property in neural networks verification (e.g. \cite{VNN24}), but the right formulation (that is motivated by practical applications) for sequential models is yet to be explored, e.g., perhaps via metrics on strings like hamming/edit distances.
+Since practical transformers use ``Chain of Thoughts (CoTs)'' \cite{jiang2026softmax}, another direction is to incorporate CoTs in our framework.